oberien/das-protokoll/README.md

     + No length given - this is simply the tail of the packet
 * Following packets are [Chunks](#chunk)

+* If the file is already on the server:
+    + If it hasn't been uploaded completely, resume upload by sending bitmap to client
+    + If it has been fully uploaded in the past, delete file and upload again

 ## Chunk

 * Chunk ID
     + Number of Chunk starting at 0
     + Encoded as little endian in n bytes
         - n = ceil(log2(number of chunks needed) / 8)

+* If chunk has been received by the Server in the past (i.e. is `1` in the bitmap), it's discarded

 ## Example: Uploading a File